 Ermioni survived the throws of the civil wars, two world wars and years of military dictatorship relatively unscathed.
 Then, the 1970s saw a growth in the tourist industry with people wanting to experience the “real Greece”.

-Although this growth has spawned some new bars, restaurants, and hotels, Ermioni has managed to retain the authentic Greek fishing village charm that attracts the more adventurous tourists and travellers today.
+Although this growth has spawned some new bars, restaurants, and hotels, Ermioni has retained the authentic Greek fishing village charm that attracts the more adventurous tourists and travellers today.

 Things to Do in Ermioni

 At first glance, there doesn’t seem to be much to do in Ermioni.
 However, scratch the surface and there’s more than enough to keep you occupied for a couple of days, maybe longer if you venture further afield into the surrounding areas.
-During our five months living in Ermioni, we explored every inch of the town and quite a lot of the surrounding area.
+During our five months living in Ermioni, we explored every inch of the town and much of the surrounding area.

 Here are the best things to do in Ermioni, Greece.